 The northeastern New England colonies had generally thin, stony soil, relatively little level land, and long winters, making it difficult to make a living from farming.
 Turning to other pursuits, the New Englanders harnessed water power and established grain mills and sawmills.
 Good stands of timber encouraged shipbuilding.
 Excellent harbors promoted trade, and the sea became a source of great wealth.
 In Massachusetts, the cod industry alone quickly furnished a basis for prosperity.

 With the bulk of the early settlers living in villages and towns around the harbors, many New Englanders carried on some kind of trade or business.
-Common pastureland and woodlots served the needs of townspeople, who worked small farms nearby.
+Common pastureland and woodlots served the needs of townspeople, both men & women, who worked small farms nearby.
 Compactness made possible the village school, the village church and the village or town hall, where citizens met to discuss matters of common interest.

 The Massachusetts Bay Colony continued to expand its commerce.
 From the middle of the 17th century onward it grew prosperous, and Boston became one of America's greatest ports.

 Oak timber for ships' hulls, tall pines for spars and masts, and pitch for the seams of ships came from the Northeastern forests.
 Building their own vessels and sailing them to ports all over the world, the shipmasters of Massachusetts Bay laid the foundation for a trade that was to grow steadily in importance.
 By the end of the colonial period, one-third of all vessels under the British flag were built in New England.
 Fish, ship's stores and wooden ware swelled the exports.